All Episodes

 It's frightening to me.

-And it was oh, I don't know, three inches high.
+And it was, oh, I don't know, three inches high.

 They were just regulations that had become law, and nobody had the opportunity to say no.

-And the number of laws that we have is obscene anyway, and you stack that relatively small stack up against three six-foot high stacks of regulation, just in this year, by the way, or last year.
+And you stack that relatively small stack up against three six-foot-high stacks of regulation just in this year, by the way, or last year.

-I gotta take a break, folks, as we're up against it on time, our first obscene profit timeout, don't go away, be right back after this.
+I got to take a break, folks, as we're up against it on time.

-Ladies and gentlemen, let me give you a somewhat of an illustration of this story from the French news agency.
+Ladies and gentlemen, let me give you somewhat of an illustration.

-Two hundred and two million people globally, 202 million are unemployed.
+202 million people globally, 202 million are unemployed.

 Now, I don't know what basis that's decided because there are billions and billions and billions of people, but we'll just accept the number.